class-Avirup/Portfolio_templates_run/README.md

 Docker image on DockerHub

-pull the image with : docker push pratily2005/portfoliotemplates
+pull the image with : docker pull pratily2005/portfoliotemplates

 Port used: vite default port